|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-Nicholson, Childers and Moffitt swam ashore carrying between them Oefreese's body.
+Nicholson, Childers and Moffitt swam ashore carrying DeFreese's body.
 Ashore, they buried his body on the beach.
 Believing they were in enemy territory, the walked southeast along the beach.

 On January 8, 1943 they spotted a Beaufighter piloted by WO Allan Kirley and navigator FSgt Bob Cummins.
 Spotting the friendly aircraft, the three Americans waved their life vests to attract attention.
 The Beaufighter dropped them food and a map directing them to friendly lines.

-On January 9, 1943 natives spotted the three and mistook them for Japanese and fired on them.
-Brown shot and killed while Nicholson, Childers and Moffitt fled in different directions.
-Alone, each three man proceeded separately.
-All three were found by friendly natives and brought to an Australian Army camp and flown back to base.
+On January 9, 1943 natives spotted the surviving crew and mistook them for Japanese and opened fire.
+Brown was shot and killed.
+Meanwhile, Nicholson, Childers and Moffitt fled in different directions.
+Later, all three were found by friendly natives and brought to an Australian Army camp and later flown back to base.

 Moffitt was also found by friendly natives and taken to the Australian camp then flown from Ioma Airfield to Port Moresby.
 Afterwards, three surviving crew were sent to Australia for rest and recuperation.